-To participate in Commencement and graduate from Midwestern, students are to complete an Application for Graduation form.
+To participate in Commencement and graduate from Spurgeon College, students are to complete an Application for Graduation form.
 Forms may be obtained online.
 Due dates are listed on the Academic Calendar.
-A student who submits an application after the due date may receive consideration if the application is accompanied by a written appeal to the Academic Policies Committee.
+A student who submits an application after the due date may receive consideration if the application is accompanied by a written appeal to the Registrar's Office.
 A \$50 late fee will be assessed.